ISCHEMIC STROKE / ACUTE THERAPY

 - mortality 17.9% vs. 16.6%, sICH 2.9% v.s.
 1.5% (according to SITS-MOST criteria) [Tsivgoulis, 2018]

-- IVT is not contraindicated in patient with single or dual antiplatelet agents (AHA/ASA 2019 I/B-NR) (ESO guidelines 2021)
+- IVT is not contraindicated in patients with single or dual antiplatelet therapy (AHA/ASA 2019 I/B-NR) (ESO guidelines 2021)

-- intra-axial tumors remain contraindication to IVT due to a high risk of sICH
+- intra-axial tumors remain a contraindication to IVT due to the high risk of sICH

-- patients with extra-axial tumors (typically meningiomas) can be treated with IVT after an individual assessment of risk-benefit
+- patients with extra-axial tumors (typically meningiomas) can be treated with IVT after an individual risk-benefit assessment

-- optimally, perform MRI to detect microbleeds in the tumor and assess the extent of any collateral edema
+- optimally, MRI should be done to detect microbleeds in the tumor and to assess the extent of any collateral edema

 - renal failure is generally not a contraindication to IVT

-- severe CKD (<30 mL/min per 1.73 m2) is associated with higher mortality and worse outcome, but not with the increase of sICH; it may be a consequence of comorbidities, not IVT itself
+- severe CKD (<30 mL/min per 1.73 m2) is associated with higher mortality and worse outcome, but not with increased sICH; it may be a consequence of comorbidities, not of IVT itself

 - avoid IVT in case of unfavorable risk-benefit ratio (e.g., minor stroke + poorly controlled hypertension or multiple relative CIs)